 - Irregular bowel movements

-Symptoms totally depend upon the age and which part of the body is connected with this syndrome.
+Symptoms depend upon the age and which part of the body is connected with this syndrome.

 - Drug/medicine allergy

-- Mutation of genes generally called a familial hypereosinophilic syndrome, results due to some family history.
+- The mutation of genes, generally called a familial hypereosinophilic syndrome, results from some family history.

 - Elevation of protein